ccarabine/payrollapp/README.md

 ## Python Libraries
 A library is a collection of pre-combined codes that can be used iteratively to reduce the time required to code.
 They are particularly useful for accessing the pre-written frequently used codes, instead of writing them from scratch every single time.

-I have used these Python and third party libraries for this project for the following reasons:
+I have used these Python and third-party libraries for this project for the following reasons:

 - Getpass: getpass has been used to prompt the user for a username and password without showing the characters used in the password function.

 - from datetime import date: date has been used to get the current week of the year used in the payroll_weeks function

-- os: The OS module has ben used to provides functions for interacting with the operating system.
-Used for the clear function and to access the environment varaibles in the password function.
+- os: The OS module has been used to provide functions for interacting with the operating system.
+Used for the clear function and to access the environment variables in the password function.

-- system : System provides functions for interacting with the operating system, used in the clear function
+- system: System provides functions for interacting with the operating system, used in the clear function

-- name: name has been used in the clear function. os module provides the operating system interface from Python
+- name: name has been used in the clear function.
+The os module provides the operating system interface from Python

-- sys: sys has been used in wait_key function
+- sys: sys has been used in the wait_key function

-- termios: The termios module has been used to provide an interface the terminal control facilities used in wait_key function
+- termios: The termios module has been used to provide an interface the terminal control facilities used in the wait_key function

 ___
-## Third Party Libraries
+## Third-Party Libraries

 - gspread:  gspread has been used to access, update and manipulate data from Google Sheets